-We executed this workload on three different scenarios.
-First, we ran the load on SRAM memory.
+We executed this workload in three different scenarios.
+First, we ran the load using SRAM memory.
 For this purpose, we modified the linker script to place all code, data and stack segments in the on-chip SRAM.
 The on-chip SRAM has a very low latency and, unlike DRAM, does not require periodic refreshing.
-The Figure 5.1 shows the result of execution under SRAM.
+Figure 4 shows the result of execution using SRAM.
 We can see that the workload takes exactly the same amount of time in every iteration.
 This is because the on-chip SRAM does not need periodic refreshing and exhibits uniform latency every time it is accessed.

 Next, we executed the same load on a TI cycle-accurate device simulator for the TMS320C6713 processor.
-The measured times were same as that of the SRAM-based execution as seen in
+The measured times matched those for SRAM-based execution as seen in Figure 4.